50-Course/50-Course/README.md

 </div>

-I am Eri, Africa's passionate developer; experienced software engineer working on some of the coolest ideas from ground up.
-My tagine? `epiphany to code` - yes, I have been involved in working projects from zero to one for a while.
+Hi, I'm Eri, Africa's passionate developer; experienced software engineer, working on some of the coolest ideas from ground up.
+My tagine? `epiphany to code`;
+I have been involved in working projects from zero to one for a while.